Get branding tips and expert advice delivered straight to your inbox.

 Emotional Response: Meant to elicit an emotional response, a brand pyramid will tell your customers how they should feel about your brand.
 Communicating that your brand is fun, professional, and trustworthy will prime them for a positive emotional experience.
 “Consumers do business with brands that deliver on their promises, remain consistent, exude confidence, and align with what they believe,” says Delgado.

 Increased Revenue: It ensures consistent branding and improves a brand’s likeability, which in turn increases revenue.
-Customers will pay more for products and services with which they have a positive emotional association.
+Customers will pay more for products and services with which they have a positive brand association.
 “It also helps with talent acquisition and retention, which inevitably guarantees an increase in awareness and sales,” notes Delgado.

 Quality Talent: A brand pyramid doesn’t just attract customers — it also attracts employees.
 With consistent, thoughtful branding, “you’ll get higher-quality applicants eager to join your team,” says Young.